For More Than 20 Years, a Communicator for Public Agencies

 Palatine High School

-Marching Band Neighborhood Parade
+PHS Marching Band Neighborhood Parade.

 U.S. Army